 The following is an excerpt from my novel The Famulus.
 It introduces Aberdeen, the main character, as she discusses books with her coworker, Sebastian.

-“I’d like to just toss the whole lot,” said Sebastian, her shift manager and one of her favorite coworkers.
-A long-haired graduate student, Sebastian had developed a following online due to a series of scathing yet hilarious book reviews he wrote.
+“I’d like to toss the whole lot,” said Sebastian, her shift manager and one of her favorite coworkers.
+A long-haired graduate student, Sebastian had a bit of a cult following online due to a series of scathing yet hilarious book reviews he wrote.
 He not only read more than Aberdeen had time for, but he was the only person in her circle of acquaintances, small as it was, who shared her hobby of writing fiction.

 “How can you say something like that?”
 She exaggerated her outrage by hugging a book to her chest but put it down again when she smelled the combination of stale cigarette smoke and basement mustiness.